paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 (eee_4_6_5_3)=
 ### Single atomic oxygen as a factor of wear-out

 In space, the single atomic oxygen is present and can generate corrosion on satellite.
 The atomic oxygen is mainly present for altitudes from 180 to 650km and is due to the dissociation of diatomic oxygen molecules by solar photons.
-The internal equipment and EEE components are not usually affected by single atomic oxygen due to protection and shielding of the satellite.
+The internal equipment and {term}`EEE` components are not usually affected by single atomic oxygen due to protection and shielding of the satellite.
 Only some occasional corrosion has been reported without any possibility to make estimation on the influence on wear-out.

 (eee_4_6_6)=
 ## Methodology to estimate the wear-out of EEE components by testing

-In case of insufficient data from the manufacturers or no data available, reliability tests could be performed to evaluate the wear-out of EEE components.
+In case of insufficient data from the manufacturers or no data available, reliability tests could be performed to evaluate the wear-out of {term}`EEE` components.
 The objective is to perform tailored life tests on components until having a minimum number of parts that fail and ideally 100% of failed parts.
 The test duration can last several hundred hours to several months or years.
 Different types of life tests can be performed depending on the {term}`failure mechanisms <Failure mechanism>` that should be revealed.
-For active EEE components with semiconductors, most of the basics are developed in JEDEC standards {cite:t}`eee-JESD-37A`, {cite:t}`eee-ESD-94B` and {cite:t}`eee-JEP148B`.
+For active {term}`EEE` components with semiconductors, most of the basics are developed in JEDEC standards {cite:t}`eee-JESD-37A`, {cite:t}`eee-ESD-94B` and {cite:t}`eee-JEP148B`.
 The methods used are generally deterministic.

-To assess the wear-out of EEE components, it is required to set up a methodology with a global strategy that should be adapted according to the type of technology of the component.
+To assess the wear-out of {term}`EEE` components, it is required to set up a methodology with a global strategy that should be adapted according to the type of technology of the component.
 This methodology is issued from multiple standards and publications such as {cite:t}`eee-ECSS-Q-ST-30-11C`, {cite:t}`eee-Harper1997PassiveEC` and {cite:t}`eee-robusteness-validation-knowledge-matrix`.
 The following chart explains the methodology used to estimate wear-out of components and each step of the methodology is explained in details hereafter.

 ```{figure} ../../pictures/eee_figure4_5.png
 ---